web2solutions/token-transactions-api/README.md

 ## Motivation

-This project was created as an answer to a `home task coding challenge` managed by [Ledn](https://ledn.io/).
-Please see the original requirements at [README-BACKEND](./README-BACKEND.md)

 Rather than delivering some some pieces of code, the idea is to delivery something as closer as possible to a `software product`, something really useful.
 Following the industries best practices when it comes to software development, product/project quality/management and success, easy maintenance, smaller footprint, easier delivery, security, adaptability and friction less ability to scale.

 It follows an 100% agnostic approach totally focused on `architecture principles` rather than `vendor based` solutions.